Children’s Hospice Week 2020

 Center Parcs continues to work hard to support Together for Short Lives and local children’s hospice services, helping them continue the amazing work they do for families across the UK.

-You can find Together for Short Lives’ most up-to-date support and guidance for families with seriously ill children on their website.
+View Together for Short Lives’ most up-to-date support and guidance for families with seriously ill children.

 Support the campaign by donating and helping Together for Short Lives and children’s hospice services like Children’s Hospice South West, across the UK, to deliver vital care for families and help them make the most of their time together, in these uncertain times.
 Visit www.togetherforshortlives.org.uk today for more information.